illwieckz/debian_copyist_brother/doc/where_are_sources.md

 ENDOFPPDFILE
 ```

-Sometime thoses scripts writes scripts, both `cupswrapperDCP110C-1.0.2` and `cupswrapperHL2030-2.0.1` do that.
+Sometime thoses scripts write scripts, For example both `cupswrapperDCP110C-1.0.2` and `cupswrapperHL2030-2.0.1` do that.

 LPR sources
 -----------